- Vice President, Transportation, Infrastructure, and Supply Chain Policy, U.S. Chamber of Commerce

 Drake comes to the Chamber from Amazon, where he was a senior manager for public policy.
 He coordinated segments of Amazon’s business with regulators at the Department of Transportation, the Environmental Protection Agency, and Congress.

 Prior to Amazon, Drake was a senior appointee at the Department of Transportation.
 There he led the government affairs office of the Federal Motor Carrier Safety Administration, served as a deputy assistant secretary for transportation policy, and was deputy administrator to the Pipeline and Hazardous Materials Safety Administration.
-He also spent nearly 10 years on Capitol Hill, including as a professional staff member to the Senate Commerce, Science, and Transportation Committee and the House Transportation and Infrastructure Committee.
-In addition, he was the American Trucking Associations’ top representative to the Senate.
+He also spent nearly 10 years on Capitol Hill, including as a professional staff member on the Senate Commerce, Science, and Transportation and the House Transportation and Infrastructure committees.
+Earlier, he was the American Trucking Associations’ top representative to the Senate.

 Drake holds a bachelor’s degree in philosophy from the University of California, Santa Cruz.
 He lives in Alexandria, Virginia, with his wife and two children